 “Standard” approaches to eating disorder treatment, such as cognitive behaviour therapy (CBT), may prove ineffectual for these individuals.
 In a recent article, Federici & Wisniewski (2013) reflected on the difficulty of treating patients whose eating disorders are accompanied by other mental health issues.
 They noted that focusing on ED symptoms alone generally fails to achieve treatment goals, as behaviours associated with other disorders often decrease ED treatment effectiveness.
 This situation may leave both patients and clinicians feeling burnt out and unsatisfied (to say the least).

 Resultantly, clinicians are turning to alternative therapeutic options for treating more complex cases, including dialectical behaviour therapy (DBT).
-Federici & Wisniewski explored preliminary data from pre/post case series …
+Federici & Wisniewski explored preliminary data from pre/post case …

 Posttraumatic stress disorder (PTSD) is 3-5 times more prevalent in individuals with bulimia nervosa (BN) than those without (Dansky et al., 1997).
 However, the relationship between PTSD and BN–in particular, how PTSD might affect or moderate bulimic symptoms–remains largely unexplored.
 In a recent study, Trisha Karr and colleagues followed 119 women (20 with PTSD and BN, and 99 with BN only) for a 2 week period to investigate whether participants with comorbid PTSD + BN differed from those with BN only on the:

 They used the ecological momentary assessment (EMA) tool to track behaviours and emotional states close to when they occur.
 I’ve blogged about a study using EMA before (‘What’s The Point of Bingeing/Purging?
 And Why Can’t You Just Stop?’), but briefly,